Impact of lensing magnification on the analysis of galaxy clustering in redshift space: Results

 Lastly, we present the posterior distributions for $s = 1.2$ in \cref{fig:triplot_lcdm_s1p2}.

-The results are similar to that of \cref{fig:triplot_lcdm_s1p0}, except that here we do not recover the value of $f$ within 1$\sigma$ error, even when we account for magnification bias as seen in \cref{fig:fs8_lcdm_part}.
-As in \cref{fig:triplot_lcdm_s1p0}, we remark that we are able to recover $s$ accurately, even in this configuration where the weak-lensing limit might start to no longer hold.
-We also notice that there is no multi-modal behaviour, contrarily to the case with $s = 1.0$.
+The results are similar to those of \cref{fig:triplot_lcdm_s1p0}, except that here we do not recover the value of $f$ within an error of 1$\sigma$ , even when we account for magnification bias as seen in \cref{fig:fs8_lcdm_part}.
+As in \cref{fig:triplot_lcdm_s1p0}, we remark that we are able to recover $s$ accurately, even in this configuration, in which the weak-lensing limit might start to hold no longer.
+We also note that there is no multi-modal behaviour, in contrast to the case with $s = 1.0$.
 This is because $s$ is large enough so that there is no ambiguity between the different solutions at $s < 0.8$.
-This shows that, generally, adding the lensing contribution in the modelling allows for a considerably better recovery of the fiducial parameters.
+This shows that, generally, adding the lensing contribution in the modelling allows a considerably better recovery of the fiducial parameters.